Apply Current Vacancy

 Discrimination and Harassment is not only unacceptable, it is unlawful pursuant to State legislation (Equal Opportunity Act 2010, Racial and Religious Tolerance Act 2001) and Federal legislation (Age Discrimination Act 2004, Sex Discrimination Act 1984; Racial Discrimination Act 1975; Disability Discrimination Act 1992; Human Rights and Equal Opportunity Commission Act 1986; Fair Work Act 2009) and Occupational Health & Safety legislation.
 Bullying is unacceptable and may also be unlawful.

 It is the primary responsibility of management to provide a working environment free from discrimination, harassment and bullying.
 It is the responsibility of every employee to not participate in discriminatory or harassing behaviour within the workplace.
-Kestrel Apprentice Solutions will take all practicable steps to ensure our Host Employers provide a similar working environment.
+Kestrel Recruitment will take all practicable steps to ensure our Host Employers provide a similar working environment.

 Management will treat all disputes confidentially, seriously and sympathetically. anyone found to have breached this policy.